Alcohol Addiction is a Medical Condition

 Alcohol is a depressant that slows your brain function.
 Because your body’s job is to keep you alive, it learns to adapt to constantly having alcohol in its system.
 This makes your body work harder to ensure your central nervous system keeps working to keep you awake and alert.
 Eventually, your brain and body become dependent on drinking.
 The symptoms you experience when you quit drinking come from your body remaining in that survival mode.

 Alcohol withdrawal is the physical and psychological symptoms you might experience after heavy drinking for a long period of time.
 Withdrawal symptoms are a part of the alcohol detox process.
-Symptoms of withdrawal can include:
+Symptoms of alcohol withdrawal can include:

 - Shaky hands